 Did you know . . . ?

 Spaniel: Word meaning "Spanish" ie. from Espana or Spain, the country where the breeding of pet animals was a specialty.
 By about the 15th century, the Spaniards had developed 400 breeds of rabbit, for example.
 A breed is a genetic lineage in which the parents invariably produce offspring that resemble themselves, at least in discernible ways.
 The spaniel is a medium-to-small dog of generally placid temperament that is characterized by a smooth silky coat, soulful expression and droopy ears.
-The style is to dock [cut very short] the tail.
-It is often especially devoted to one person.
+The style used to be to dock [cut very short] the tail.
+A spaniel is often especially devoted to one person.

 Tibetan names: Tibetan orthography [way of spelling] uses many kinds of unpronounced letters to distinguish between one meaning and another.
 Also, there are a number of different systems in use for transliterating into European languages such as English.
 Try to find out how to say the name correctly, otherwise you might be saying something rude or nonsensical.